Comment on page

 Help develop Ocean Protocol software like a superhero

-Do you think you see a bug in our code?
+Have you found a bug in the code?
 To report a bug that isn't a vulnerability, go to the relevant GitHub repository, click on the Issues tab, and select Bug Report.

 First, make sure that you search existing open + closed issues + PRs to see if your bug has already been reported there.
 If not, then go ahead and create a new bug report! 🦸

-Follow our steps below to properly document your bug!
+Follow the steps below to properly document your bug!
 Paste the screenshots into your GitHub issue.

-Did you find a glitch in our code matrix?
+Did you find a glitch in the code matrix?

 Use the Issues section of each repository and select